The Early Childhood Center

 - Reading with Ruach: is a fun, hands-on early literacy program that reinforces Jewish ethics, values and traditions.
 Professional Literacy Coaches visit the Three’s and Pre-K classrooms weekly to give the children additional instruction in pre-reading and writing skills.

-- Fly Classes: catering to your whole child, the ECC also offers a Further Learning for Youngsters featuring both academic and physical education programming to extend your child’s learning beyond the traditional school day.
-Stay tuned for more information!
+- Fly Classes: catering to your whole child, the ECC also offers enrichment classes that we refer to as Fly classes Further Learning for Youngsters.
+These vary year-to-year and feature both academic and physical education programming to extend your child’s learning beyond the traditional school day.

 - Swimming Opportunities & Private Swim Lessons: at The J Aquatics Center

-Kochavim Camp gives our ECC infants and children all the fun of a summer camp experience!
-We have fun and make memories through a variety of enriching experiences, including sports, swimming, music, drama and activities steeped in Jewish values and culture.
-Kochavim Camp provides a fun, enriching summer for campers six weeks to four years of age.
+Our ECC Kochavim Camp gives children from infants through pre-k all the fun of a summer camp experience!
+We accept a limited number of summer-only campers (children who are not enrolled in our year-round program) in our 2’s, 3’s and pre-K classes.
+Our campers have fun and make memories through a variety of enriching experiences, including sports, swimming, splash pad, music, art, science and activities steeped in Jewish values and culture.
+Kochavim Camp registration opens in mid-March.

 We absolutely love the ECC!
 My three-year-old wakes up in the morning so excited to go to school, and practically runs to her classroom at drop-off.
 We love the variety of activities and learning: playtime, arts and crafts, sports, swimming, and splash pad – our daughter always comes home wiped out!
 Many of the teachers have been there for a long time, and seem to truly love what they do.
 The entire staff has been flexible, understanding, and compassionate.
 They take the time to get to know all the kids and families, which gives the ECC a strong sense of community.
 Cannot recommend The J’s ECC enough!